numeroteca/colorcorrupcion/README.md

 ## 1. Download data from PageOneX

-Execute in terminal de bash file:
+Execute in terminal the bash file:

 `./wget.sh\`

+If it doesn't work for you: just copy and paste the content of the script wget.sh.

 ## 2. Merge all the downloaded json files